COVID-19 Vaccines

 Yes.
 No corners were cut in developing safe vaccines, despite the speed at which they were developed.
 Scientists have been researching coronavirus vaccines for decades, and other mRNA vaccines have been in research and development since 1995.
 The authorized vaccines for COVID-19 underwent the same rigorous approval process as other vaccines.

 Vaccine manufacturers are required to follow guidance issued by the Food and Drug Administration (FDA) when developing any vaccine, including COVID-19 vaccines.
 Each is required to provide their clinical trial data to the FDA, which the FDA and other experts use to conduct a thorough review of the vaccineās safety and efficacy before authorizing it for use.
-The results of all COVID-19 vaccine clinical trials are reviewed by over 50 independent experts by the time the vaccine is authorized.
-The authorized vaccines will be continuously monitored through many different safety systems to ensure the vaccines' safety.
+The results of all COVID-19 vaccine clinical trials were reviewed by over 50 independent experts by the time the vaccines were authorized.
+The vaccines will be continuously monitored through many different safety systems to ensure safety.
 Many of these systems have existed for decades and work well to ensure that the benefits of vaccination continue to outweigh any risks.

 No safety steps were passed over to make the COVID-19 vaccine available as quickly as it was.
 Phase I trials were either combined with or replaced by Phase II trials, which just involve different numbers of people in clinical tests.
 Manufacturers also made the vaccine 'at-risk,' meaning they would have lost money if the vaccine did not work, a step that is usually not taken except in extreme circumstances like the COVID-19 pandemic.
 Different groups also sped up their logistics planning to make sure the vaccine could be distributed to vulnerable groups as soon as an emergency use authorization was granted by the FDA.